Azotrix/ScreenShooter/README.md

 | Alt+F12 | Exiting application | The user gets promted whether to delete screenshots |

-Create a .exe executable
+Create an .exe executable
 -----
-If you would like to create an EXE that you can run on Windows / Unix system, you need `pyinstaller`.
+If you would like to create an .exe that you can run on Windows, you need `pyinstaller`.
+Install it with:
-Install it (or comment out the lines for `pyinstaller` in `requirements.txt` and then install from requirements again), with:
 ```
 pip install pyinstaller
 ```